mattermost/docs/source/onboard/managing-team-channel-membership-using-ad-ldap-sync-groups.rst

 Alternatively you can use the CLI tool to set the team to be managed by groups:

 1. Ensure there's at least one group already associated to the team.
 You can view and add default teams to a group via **System Console > User Management > Groups > Group Configuration**.
-See the `CLI </manage/command-line-tools.html#mattermost-group-team-list>`__ documentation for more information on adding default teams and channels.
-Additionally, you can use the CLI tool to view if there is already a group associated to the team by running the `group team list CLI command </manage/command-line-tools.html#mattermost-group-team-list>`_.
+See the `mmctl group team list </manage/mmctl-command-line-tool.html#mmctl-group-team-list>`__ documentation for more information on adding default teams and channels and confirming whether if there is already a group associated to the team.
 2. Ensure **Team Settings > General > Allow any user with an account on this server to join this team** is set to ``No``.
-3. Convert the team to have its membership managed by synchronized groups by running the `group team enable CLI command </manage/command-line-tools.html#mattermost-group-team-enable>`_.
+3. Convert the team to have its membership managed by synchronized groups by running the `mmctl group team enable </manage/mmctl-command-line-tool.html#mmctl-group-team-enable>`__ command.

 To manage membership of a private channel with synchronized groups: